Bikepacking Clinics and Adventures

 Tour Capacity – 25 riders

-Join Outdoor Pursuits June 5th through June 9th for our 1st GAP Trail Bikepacking Tour.
+Join Outdoor Pursuits for our GAP Trail Bikepacking Tour.
 This tour will be approximately 150 miles, starting at Cumberland, Maryland, and ending in Pittsburgh, Pennsylvania.
 Experienced bikepackers will lead you through some of the most breathtaking scenery in the United States.
 This is a self-supported ride, meaning riders are responsible for carrying their gear.
 Overnight accommodation is included in the price.
 Dinner on June 5th and breakfast on June 6th are included, but you will be responsible for all other meals.
-General Information about the GAP Trail can be found here – https://gaptrail.org/.
-This ride is presented by, and benefits, Columbus Outdoor Pursuits a 501c3.
+General Information about the GAP Trail can be found here

 Daily Mileage – We ride 31-52 miles per day.
-Routes are marked and GPS tracks and maps are available.
+Routes and GPS tracks are available.

 Point-to-Point Logistics – Riders check in at the Traveler’s Rest Hotel in Pittsburgh.
 This hotel caters to GAP cyclists, and we’ll enjoy a group dinner & breakfast there before boarding a shuttle bus to transport us to Cumberland, Maryland.
 We’ll ride the GAP trail westward to finish where you’ve left your cars near the Traveler’s Rest Hotel.
 Transport of riders, bicycles, and luggage is included in the tour registration.
 Safe and monitored parking for your car is provided in Pittsburgh at the Station Square parking facility 1/2 mile from the Traveler’s Rest Hotel.
 We’ve arranged a discount price of $20 for the week.